scipy/scipy/doc/source/tutorial/arpack.rst

 eigenvectors of any linear function mapping a vector to a vector.

-All of the functionality provided in ARPACK is contained within the two high-level interffaces :func:`sparse.linalg.eigs` and :func:`sparse.linalg.eigsh`.  :func:`eigs` provides interfaces to find the eigenvalues/vectors of real or complex nonsymmetric square matrices, while :func:`eigsh` provides interfaces for real-symmetric or complex-hermitian matrices.
+All of the functionality provided in ARPACK is contained within the two high-level interffaces :func:`scipy.sparse.linalg.eigs` and :func:`scipy.sparse.linalg.eigsh`.  :func:`eigs` provides interfaces to find the eigenvalues/vectors of real or complex nonsymmetric square matrices, while :func:`eigsh` provides interfaces for real-symmetric or complex-hermitian matrices.

-.. _arpack-basic-functionality

 Basic Functionality
 -------------------